vierge-noire/cakephp-fixture-factories/README.md

 Alternatively, you can also pass the various migrations directly in the `Migrator` instanciation:
 ```$xslt
 \CakephpFixtureFactories\TestSuite\Migrator::migrate([
-     ['connection' => 'test'],       // this is the default migration configuration that you now have to include
+     ['connection' => 'test'],
-     ['plugin' => 'FooPlugin'],      // these are the migrations of the TestPlugin
+     ['plugin' => 'FooPlugin'],
-     ['source' => 'BarFolder']       // these are some migrations located in a BarFolder
+     ['source' => 'BarFolder']
  ]);
 ```

-If you ever switched to a branch with different migrations, the `Migrator` will automatically drop the tables if needed, and re-run the migrations.
-Switching branches does not need any manipulation on your side.
+If you ever switched to a branch with different migrations, the `Migrator` will automatically drop the tables where needed, and re-run the migrations.
+Switching branches does not require any manipulation on your side.

 Now that you test DB schema is set, you are ready to use the factories.